Are You Really A Minimalist?—And Five Questions To Find Out

 #4 Encouraging everyone to unclutter their lives and homes.

-#5 Reducing debt and overhead
+#5 Reducing debt and overhead.

-#8 Increasing space and time in one’s life
+#8 Increasing space and time in one’s life.

-All of these elements are wonderful qualities to embrace, but I can’t help but believe that many minimalists stop short of its potential.
+All of these elements are wonderful qualities to embrace, but I can’t help but believe that many minimalists stop short of implementing them to their fullest potential.
 Actually, after reading many of the blogs and the comments of several minimalist websites, a big focus seems to be overly narcissistic.
 Similar to someone who suddenly announces they are vegetarian—only to explain they had chicken the night before—many who are attracted to the minimalistic lifestyle are doing it because it sounds cool, or they had no other choice—not because they’ve had a change of heart.
 In fact, one gets the impression that minimalism has become the latest hobby, until something better comes along.

 Still, we all need to start somewhere.
 Minimalism, like most life transforming experiences, is a process.
 So I continue to believe that any beginning, however modest, is still a beginning.
 Plus, as I already confessed, when I first heard Duane Elgin speak, I too was a bit like a deer caught in headlights.
 Then gradually, bit-by-bit, I began realizing that the pursuit of more was not the answer to happiness and wellbeing.
-I also started realizing that the lifestyle I was living and some of the choices I was making was contributing to massive unsustainablity on the planet.
+I also started realizing that the lifestyle I was living and some of the choices I was making were contributing to massive unsustainablity on the planet.
 For those reasons I believe we must consider minimalism to be a more holistic lifestyle than merely a trendy design option.

 In case you’re wondering how I would answer these questions you can be sure I would never work at a tedious boring job no matter how much it paid (been there done that)!
-I also have no interest in living in Hollywood or a 20-room mansion.
-If I won $10 million dollars I’m not sure exactly how that would change my life, but I know that I would never go back to how I used to live.
+I also have no interest in living in Dubai or a 50-room mansion.
+If I won $10 million I’m not sure exactly how that would change my life, but I know that I would never go back to how I used to live.
 My answer to question number four acknowledges a belief that minimalism must be a benefit to the world as well as myself.
 Best of all, as in number five, my partner and I are on the same page about living a SMART Life and are dedicated to doing it as well as we are able.

 “Be Content with what you have; rejoice in the way things are.
 When you realize there is nothing lacking, the whole world belongs to you.” ~Lao Tzu